skeema/skeema/README.md

 ### Other databases besides MySQL

-Go La Tengo currently only aims to support MySQL and Percona Server.
-MariaDB currently works as well, but is not explicitly supported or tested against.

-Support for entirely different database systems, such as PostgreSQL and SQL Server, may be added in the future if there's sufficient demand.
+Go La Tengo currently only aims to support MySQL, MariaDB, and Percona Server.
+Support for other databases, such as PostgreSQL and SQL Server, may be added in the future if there's sufficient demand.
 However, this will require a major refactor introducing backwards-incompatible changes.

 ## External Dependencies